wp-plugins/easy-fancybox/readme.txt

 **A.** Place the shortcode of your choice in your page/post content.

-**B.** Configure NextGen on **Gallery > Options > Gallery settings** to at least have the following options set like this:
+**B.** Configure NextGen on **Gallery > Gallery Settings** to Display galleries as "NextGEN Basic Thumbnails" and then under the NextGEN Basic Thumbnails to at least have the following options set like this:

 1. Number of images per page: 1
-1. Integrate slideshow: unchecked (optional but advised: use auto-rotation in the FancyBox settings instead)
-1. Show first: Thumbnails
-1. Show ImageBrowser: unchecked
+1. Use imagebrowser effect: No
-1. Add hidden images: checked
+1. Add hidden images: Yes

-**C.** Optional: add the following new CSS rule to your theme stylesheet (or install [Custom CSS](http://wordpress.org/extend/plugins/safecss/) and add it on the new Appearance > Edit CSS admin page) to hide the page browsing links below the gallery thumbnail.
+**C.** Optional: add the following new CSS rule to your theme stylesheet (or install [Custom CSS](http://wordpress.org/plugins/safecss/) or [Jetpack](http://wordpress.org/plugins/jetpack/) and add it on the new Appearance > Edit CSS admin page) to hide the page browsing links below the gallery thumbnail.
 `
 .ngg-navigation {
 display:none;